Brain Aid Clinics

 • Complementary therapies, such as hypnotherapy and acupuncture, which may assist some individuals in managing stress, anxiety, or physical symptoms.
 These approaches are best used in conjunction with evidence-based care.

-• Lifestyle strategies, including improving sleep hygiene, regular physical activity, reducing alcohol intake, and building social support networks.
+• Lifestyle improvements, including improving sleep hygiene, regular exercise or physical activity, balanced diet, reducing alcohol intake, and building social support networks.

 Your mental health practitioner can work with you to develop a personalised care plan that addresses your needs and preferences, ensuring that support is safe, appropriate, and sustainable.